tforster/joy/README.md

 # Usage

 Joy can be thought of as a bash task runner that can launch scripts that are grouped together in families.

+## Github Flow

+Starting with this release the Joy project will be switching to Github Flow for managing changes.
+Github Flow differs from some traditional Git flows in that it does not use a long running develop branch.
+Instead, every merge to main is considered deployable and *should* be deployed.

+1. Create a feature branch from main.
+To ensure consistency in naming convention use `git joy ticket {ticket-number}`.
+2. Push the feature branch upstream to origin
+3. Make code changes to the local feature branch, commit often and update the upstream branch often.
+4. When ready, create a Pull Request and request a review.
+5. Act on the Pull Request feedback, committing often.
+6. When the Pull request has been approved, deploy to production.
+7. If there is a failure, redeploy the current tip of the main branch to production and revisit the code in your local branch, restarting the process.
+8. Otherwise, complete the Pull Request to merge the code back to main, thus updating the tip of main.

 ## How It Works